bwagner77/docs-test/function/examples-azure-sql-connection.md

 This tutorial describes how to connect to an Azure SQL database from an Azure Function using **SQL authentication** (username and password).
-If the Login and User already exist, you can skip to Step 5.
+Skip to step 5 if the Login and User already exist.

 See the
 [Microsoft Docs](https://docs.microsoft.com/en-us/azure/azure-functions/functions-dotnet-dependency-injection)